 At the fine Mostyn Gallery in Llandudno, Wales, there is currently an exhibition of various contemporary artists, We Have the Mirrors, We Have the Plans/Gennym Ni Mae’r Drychau, Gennym Ni Mae’r Cynlluniau.
-By far the most interesting works there, and the only reason for my visit, are some paintings by Katie Allen.
+By far the most interesting works there, and the reason for my visit, are some paintings by Katie Allen.

 Allen paints intricate landscapes with acrylics, making use of the key features of these paints: that they are water-resistant when dry, and dry quickly, so can be over-painted on one another.
-Her paintings involve intricate borders and highlights, each flower and leaf bordered, with little dots of colour inside every one, an effect which must take hours of tedious, careful, mind-numbing work to produce.
+Her paintings involve intricate borders and highlights, each flower and leaf bordered, with little dots of colour inside every one, an effect which must take hours of tedious, careful, mind-numbing (although also possibly spiritually-uplifting) work to produce.
 A reproduction of her Autumnal Arboretum (2009, Acrylic on Board, 153 x 122 cm) is shown here (courtesy of the artist’s website), although no reproduction can do justice to the intricacy of the actual painted work:

 I find Allen’s work reminiscent of that of Peter Doig in its intricate representation of a landscape; I am reminded of paintings such as Doig’s White Canoe (1991), with its detailed lake-surface reflections of scrub and trees.
 Both are modern-day descendants of the carefully-observed landscapes of the Pre-Raphaelite Brotherhood.
 As with Doig’s work, I feel Allen’s efforts and skill are wasted on representational art.
 With such facility, intelligent imagination, and obvious energy, she could produce very fine abstractions.